mjpcomp/365-MigrateOneDrive-ShareGate/README.md

 #### IsSiteCollectionAdminOnSource `<bool>`

 Parameter is needed to add the SharePoint Online Administrator to all sources.
-If this is already done the parmater must be set to `$false`.
+If this is already done the paramater must be set to `$false`.

 Description | Value
 -- | --